mkazin/OhMonkey/BuiltIn/README.md

 ## Scripts:

 ### [BuiltIn My City](BuiltInMyCity.user.js)
 Removes jobs listed in more than 5 cities.
+Activated only when Office or Hybrid are selected.

 The pandemic broke all job search engines for those seeking a job with a physical location.